Ministry of Defence Police

 The Ministry of Defence Police (MDP) is a civilian special police force which is part of the United Kingdom's Ministry of Defence.
 The MDP's primary responsibilities are to provide armed security and counter terrorism services to designated high-risk areas, as well as uniformed policing and limited investigative services to Ministry of Defence property, personnel, and installations throughout the United Kingdom.
-The MDP are not military police and should not be confused with the Royal Military Police or any other British Service Police.
+The MDP are not military police.
 Service personnel often refer to the MDP by the nickname "MOD plod".

-MDP officers are attested as constables under the Ministry of Defence Police Act 1987.
-All MDP officers are trained as Authorised Firearms Officers (AFOs) and 90% of those on duty are armed at any given time.

-The force was originally formed in 1971 by the merger of three separate service constabularies: the Air Force Department Constabulary, the Army Department Constabulary, and the Admiralty Constabulary.
+The force was formed in 1971 by the merger of three separate service constabularies: the Air Force Department Constabulary, the Army Department Constabulary, and the Admiralty Constabulary.
 The force, which consists of two divisions, is headquartered at RAF Wyton, Cambridgeshire.

-The force has a number of specialised departments and also provides officers for international policing secondments; including overseas and training of resident police forces in these areas.
-These overseas missions are carried out under the mandates of the United Nations, NATO, or the Foreign and Commonwealth Office.
-Most recent overseas deployments have been to Afghanistan to train Afghan National Police (ANP) forces in policing skills.